-Hi there and welcome back.
+Allen Sulzen: Hi there and welcome back.
 My name is Allen Sulzen, host of the Carboncopies Podcast, and for our second episode we'll be diving into methods for preserving animal and human brains with Dr Kenneth Hayworth.
 We'll also be looking at possible timelines for whole brain emulation and milestones to reach along the way.
 This presentation is the second in our workshop series here on the podcast, and we've got many more to come.
 Dr Keith Wiley, communications director at carbon copies wrote the following summary of Dr Hayworth's presentation.
 He wrote the session began with Dr Kenneth Hayworth from Howard Hughes Medical Institute at Janelia.
 Hayworth, runs the brain preservation foundation, whose goal is to promote and advance long term whole brain preservation brain preservation foundation aims for the eventual establishment of brand preservation as a standard medical practice offered in hospitals for life preserving or life stasis purposes.
 The brain preservation foundation is motivated by the likelihood that brain preservation might be achievable sooner than mind uploading and can therefore be used to bridge the intervening time span until mind uploading is possible.

 Early success toward the brain preservation foundation's goals has been encouraging.
 The most noteworthy event being that in 2016, the brain preservation foundation awarded it's first cash prize for achieving new milestones and brain preservation.
 This prize was won by Robert Mcintyre's team at 21st century medicine for the electron microscopy verified preservation of a whole rabbit brain.
-Such a feat of peer reviewed and verified high quality preservation of macroscale neurophil.
+Such a feat of peer-reviewed and verified high-quality preservation of macroscale neurophil.
 A whole brain in fact, has never been achieved previously.
 Not only does the brain preservation foundation motivate research by others through its cash prizes, but Hayworth himself has pioneered the technological development of slicing and imaging machines for the subsequent scanning of preserved brains.
 Such imaging is an obvious critical step in one of the more likely mind uploading procedures.
 A procedure in which a stasis preserved brain's structural scan is used as the basis for a subsequent whole brain emulation.
 With that summary we're ready to begin.

-Our very first speaker, Dr Ken Hayworth, Ken is a senior scientist at the Howard Hughes Medical Institute Janelia research campus.
+Randal Koene: Our very first speaker, Dr Ken Hayworth, Ken is a senior scientist at the Howard Hughes Medical Institute Janelia research campus.
 He's also the president and cofounder of the brain preservation foundation, and he's probably one of the scientists with the longest history of carrying out explicit research with the aim of making whole brain emulation possible and a longtime friend of mine.

-Thanks Randal.
-Okay, so this workshop is about a human mind uploading a great topic.
-Uh, I probably don't have to say this, but, uh, this, the goal of human mind uploading is, an overwhelmingly difficult, in fact, it is so overwhelmingly difficult that, uh, uh, it's achievement is at least many, many decades away as Randal's last slide was showing and therefore it doesn't make too much sense to talk about it except in so far as it can motivate today's research milestones.
+Dr Hayworth: Uh, thanks Randal.
+Okay, so this, uh, this workshop is about a human mind uploading a great topic.
+Uh, I probably don't have to say this, but, uh, this, the goal of human mind uploading is, an overwhelmingly difficult, in fact, it is so overwhelmingly difficult that, uh, uh, it's achievement is at least many, many decades away as Randall's last slide was showing and therefore it doesn't make too much sense to talk about it except in so far as it can motivate today's research milestones.
 So with that in mind, I want to start off with a speculative timeline that I think can help organize some of these research milestones.
-So this is going to be quite a bit different from the timeline that Randal just put up, but we can discuss that later.
+So this is going to be quite a bit different from the timeline that randall just put up, but we can discuss that later.
 So here we are in 2018.
 If I had to speculate, I would say that the first successful human upload would not occur before the middle of this century and it will require a tens of billions of dollars of a research project on the order of an Apollo Moon shot.

 And it will probably take till late the century until the cost comes down sufficiently for quote unquote normal people to have a chance at experiencing, uploading firsthand but there are many milestones along the way to this first human upload and these are what we should mainly be concentrating on now that is making sure that they occur and trying to accelerate their progress.
 Proof of memory decoding from a small connectome is probably the, uh, the top item that that should be concentrated on.
 And people are working on this very seriously today.
 Now, I expect that a convincing proof of this will be demonstrated early in the next decade following that imaging, a whole mouse connectome.
 Again, people are working seriously on this, but it is really beyond the bounds of today's connectomics imaging techniques.
 So there's some serious developmental work that needs to go on to address this.